MossTheFox/meme-img-gallery-react/README.md

 ### Intro

 This is a simple React single-page web app, functioned as an endless meme picture gallery.
 For personal practice only.
+Created with [create-react-app](https://create-react-app.dev/).

 It may contain some bad practices.
 Be skeptical when browsing the code.